MikeData/dp-drr-documentation/README.md

 10% project.
 Analyse and report results of all possible dataset structural alterations.

-Repo contains intial notes plus user guidance etc.
+Repo containing terraform for deployment.
+Plus sundry notes and guidance.

+Uses terraform v0.11.3